Universal thermodynamics of an SU($N$) Fermi-Hubbard Model: Results

 The $T$-, $N$-, and $U$-dependence of $\mathcal{D}$ can be qualitatively understood by considering the two-site, two-particle (TSTP) system, which was employed to understand similar features in the $N=2$ anisotropic lattice calculations of Ref.~\cite{IbarraGarciaPadilla2020}.
 We begin by describing the $T$ dependence.
 For $T \gtrsim U$, eigenstates with energy $\sim U$ and a large fraction of double occupancies are occupied.
 As the temperature is lowered below $U$, the eigenstates dominated by one-particle-per-site configurations have the largest Boltzmann weight and have small admixture of doublons, thus explaining the high-temperature decrease of $\mathcal{D}$ upon cooling.
 The more interesting low-temperature increase of $\mathcal{D}$ is explained by considering the physics in this sector dominated by one-particle-per-site configurations.
 In this sector, these low-energy eigenstates are approximately ``SU(2) singlets" on the two sites [$\propto(\vert \sigma,\tau \rangle - \vert \tau, \sigma \rangle)$ with $\sigma \ne \tau$] or ``SU(2) triplets" [$\propto(\vert \sigma,\tau \rangle +\vert \tau, \sigma \rangle)$ where $\tau$ and $\sigma$ may be equal].
 The ``singlet" states include an admixture $\propto (t/U)^2$ of doublons, which allows for some delocalization, lowering the kinetic energy and therefore lowering the energy of singlet states relative to the triplet ones, which have no admixture of doublons.
 Therefore, as the temperature is lowered below the energy scale splitting the singlet and triplet configurations, the system populates the singlet states and the number of double occupancies increases until it saturates.
 This low-temperature population of SU(2) singlets also leads to the antiferromagnetic correlations observed in Ref.~\cite{Taie2020}.

-The dependence of $\mathcal{D}$ on $N$ can also be understood in this picture, by considering the number of available ways to form double occupancies.
-Since the number of possible configurations of $m$ particles on a single site is $\binom{N}{m}$, the number of double occupancies is enhanced for $N>2$ for all values of the interaction strength and temperature due to thermal fluctuations and quantum fluctuations (tunneling)~\bibnote[Dinf]{In the $T \to \infty$ limit, at $\langle n \rangle =1$, the number of on-site pairs is given by
+The dependence of $\mathcal{D}$ on $N$ can also be understood in this picture, by considering the number of available ways to form an on-site pair.
+Since the number of possible configurations of $m$ particles on a single site is $\binom{N}{m}$, the number of on-site pairs is enhanced for $N>2$ for all values of the interaction strength and temperature due to thermal fluctuations and quantum fluctuations (tunneling)~\bibnote[Dinf]{In the $T \to \infty$ limit, at $\langle n \rangle =1$, the number of on-site pairs is given by

 where we used that $\langle n_\sigma \rangle = \langle n \rangle /N$ because of the SU($N$) symmetry.}.

 This argument provides an understanding of the overall trends of $\mathcal{D}$ with $T$ and $N$, but the $U=4t$, $N=2$ curve is worth further consideration as the sole curve that does not show the low-temperature increase.
 The reason for this is not obvious: that a low-temperature rise would be smaller for small $N$ is explained above, but that it actually turns from a rise to a decrease is not.
 We note that this is likely a special feature of not only $N=2$ and small $U/t$, but also 2D systems, as when the system is perturbed away from 2D a low-temperature rise in $\mathcal D$ appears \cite{IbarraGarciaPadilla2020}.
 As such, it is natural to conjecture it is related to Fermi surface nesting (see Fig.~\ref{fig::FS}), which is most important at small $U/t$, and which is perfect only for $N=2$.